You can run, jump, climb and swim with them.

 Every type of foot is defined by the following specifics:

-- Roman foot (square): In people with Roman feet (27% of the population), the first three toes are the same length.
+- Roman foot (square): Present in 27% of the population, where the first three toes are the same length.

 The foot’s bones